Defects and Metric Anomalies in F\"oppl-von K\'arm\'an Surfaces: The variational principle and the numerical method

 \section{The variational principle and the numerical method}

 The numerical examples in Sections \ref{disexp} and \ref{disclexp} consider a square plate domain $\omega$.
-In all the problems we assume the traction-free boundary conditions such that, on every point of the boundary $\partial \omega$,
+In all the problems we assume the free boundary conditions such that, on every point of the boundary $\partial \omega$,

 where $\boldsymbol{m}$ is the moment tensor, constitutively given as $\boldsymbol{m}=-D\left((1-\nu)\nabla^2 \text{w} +\nu \Delta \text{w} \boldsymbol{1}\right)$, $\boldsymbol{t}$ is the unit tangent to the boundary, and $\boldsymbol{n}$ is the in-plane unit normal to the boundary.
 Whereas the first two conditions enforce that there are no net in-plane forces applied at any point of the boundary, the latter two ensure that there is no moment (about $\boldsymbol{t}$) and no transverse shear force, respectively, being applied at any point of the boundary.
-The complete boundary-value-problem for dislocations in plates is given by \eqref{Firstvk-onlyd}, \eqref{Secvk-onlyd}, and \eqref{bc}, where the evaluation of $\psi$ is to be done separately by solving the Poisson's equation \eqref{laplscrew} subjected to Dirichlet boundary condition $\psi = 0$ on $\partial \omega$.
-The complete boundary-value-problem for disclinations in plates is given by \eqref{Firstvk-discl}, \eqref{Secvk-discl}, and \eqref{bc}, where the evaluation of $\psi$ is to be done separately by solving the Poisson's equation \eqref{lapldiscl} subjected to Dirichlet boundary condition $\psi = 0$ on $\partial \omega$.
+The complete boundary value problem for dislocations in plates is given by \eqref{Firstvk-onlyd}, \eqref{Secvk-onlyd}, and \eqref{bc}, where the evaluation of $\psi$ is to be done separately by solving the Poisson's equation \eqref{laplscrew} subjected to Dirichlet boundary condition $\psi = 0$ on $\partial \omega$.
+The complete boundary value problem for disclinations in plates is given by \eqref{Firstvk-discl}, \eqref{Secvk-discl}, and \eqref{bc}, where the evaluation of $\psi$ is to be done separately by solving the Poisson's equation \eqref{lapldiscl} subjected to Dirichlet boundary condition $\psi = 0$ on $\partial \omega$.

-We solve the boundary-value-problems using a finite element methodology.
-We have developed our own code using a mixed variational principle, according to which the governing equations appear as the stationary conditions of the functional \cite[p.
+We solve the boundary value problems using a finite element methodology.
+We have developed our own code (using MATLAB R2021a; codes are included as supplementary files) using a mixed variational principle, according to which the governing equations appear as the stationary conditions of the functional \cite[p.
 165]{washizu}